jayjohnson526/Election_Analysis/README.md

       Denver county.

-      To determine which county had the largest number of votes, we created an if statement that checks if the votes for the county are greater than the largest vote count (by county), AND that the percentage of votes from that county out of the total was greater than the largest percentage (by county).
+      To determine which county had the largest number of votes, we created an if statement that checks whether the votes for the county are greater than the largest vote count (by county), AND that the percentage of votes from that county out of the total was greater than the largest county percentage.

       ![](resources/images/python_largest_county.png)